 Gavin was born in Bombay (now Mumbai), of Anglo-Indian and Goan East African parentage.
 He has a Bachelor’s degree in Economics from St. Xavier’s College, Bombay, and an M.A. in English Literature from Bombay University.
 After leaving Bombay, he lived in Hong Kong for several years before immigrating to Canada, always making a living as a professional writer and creative entrepreneur.

-In addition to Understan, Gavin’s poetry has been published in Ranjit Hoskote’s anthology of 14 contemporary Indian poets, Reasons for Belonging (Viking Penguin, India); the journal of Pen India; The Folio; The Independent; The Toronto Review of Contemporary Writing Abroad; and Poeisis – the journal of the Bombay Poetry Circle of which he was a Poetry Circle member from its very first meeting.
+In addition to Understan, Gavin’s poetry has been published in Ranjit Hoskote’s anthology of 14 contemporary Indian poets, Reasons for Belonging (Viking Penguin, India); the journal of Pen India; The Folio; The Independent; The Toronto Review of Contemporary Writing Abroad; and Poeisis — the journal of the Bombay Poetry Circle — he was a Poetry Circle member from its very first meeting.

 He is the founder, host and series co-curator of the Tartan Turban Secret Readings, a Toronto reading series that focuses on giving BIPOC writers a stage.
-He is a member of the Canadian Authors Association and of its Toronto branch Advisory Board, PEN Canada and The Writers’ Union of Canada.
-He is also an associate member of The League of Canadian Poets.
+He is a member of the Canadian Authors Association and sits on its Toronto branch Advisory Board.
+He is also a member of the League of Canadian Poets, PEN Canada and The Writers’ Union of Canada.

-His non-literary work has appeared in 35 countries, helped elect prime ministers, attracted the ire of the lawyers for Dolly the cloned sheep, drew an angry crowd in Lagos, was studied in business texts in Canada and India and was criticized by a fictional character in a John Irving novel.
+His non-literary work has appeared in 35 countries, helped elect prime ministers, attracted the ire of the lawyers for Dolly the cloned sheep, drew an angry crowd in Lagos, has been studied in business texts in Canada and India, and was criticized by a fictional character in a John Irving novel.